 I love it when I wake up energized.
 By the time it’s noon, I already have checked off so much.
 An amazing feeling!

 How do you sleep at night?
-Ask yourself what you can do about your sleeping pattern, so you too can boost your productivity during the day.
+Ask yourself what you can do about your sleeping pattern, so you too can boost your sleep and work on productivity improvement during the day.

 Other posts you might enjoy: